Table of Contents

 Management of angioedema depends upon etiology and severity of symptoms.
 Allergen avoidance is important in allergic etiology and patients should be educated about avoidance of triggers.

 Acute allergic angioedema is treated with oral antihistamines; hydroxyzine or diphenhydramine is used if nonsedating antihistamines are not effective.
-Oral corticosteroids can shorten duration of symptoms.
+Oral corticosteroids can shorten the duration of symptoms.
 Intramuscular epinephrine is used when angioedema involves tongue, pharynx or larynx or angioedema is a symptom of anaphylaxis.
 Intubation or tracheostomy may be required for maintenance of airway.

 Nonsedating oral antihistamines are the drug of choice for treatment of chronic urticaria-angioedema; up to four-fold increased doses can be used before using sedating antihistamines.
 H2-antagonists and leukotriene antagonists are used as additional treatments.
 Severe diseases may require cyclosporine or prednisolone.